DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 ## Recovery Time Objective (RTO)

-- The amount of time avaliable to recover the resource, service, or platform
+- The amount of time available to recover the resource, service, or platform

 	- This must be equal to or less than the Maximum Tolerable Downtime (MTD)